CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ```

 If you need, you can modify the file `etc_squid_squid.conf` to add more whitelisted domains.
 Then run `sh rust_dev_squid_img.sh` to build the modified image.
-You can also add whitelisted domains later, when you actually use the squid container.
+You can also add whitelisted domains later when you use the squid container.
 First modify the file `~/rustprojects/docker_rust_development/create_and_push_container_images/etc_squid_squid.con`.
 Then copy this file into the squid container:

 ```bash
 podman cp ~/rustprojects/docker_rust_development/create_and_push_container_images/etc_squid_squid.conf rust_dev_squid_cnt:/etc/squid/squid.conf